-A lot of people ask me what they should pack for a 3 day backpacking trip.
+What they should pack for a 3 day backpacking trip?
 The answer is that you need everything you’d bring on a 1 day backpacking trip, except for a little more food, fuel, toilet paper, and what ever other extra consumables you need to stay out an additional 2 days.
-It doesn’t matter if I go on a 24 hour hike or a 2 week backpacking trip, I bring the exact same gear and clothing every time.
+It doesn’t matter if you go on a 24 hour hike or a 2 week backpacking trip, you’ll basically bring the exact same gear and clothing every time.

 What’s that include?
 It’s really just the 10 essentials, plus a backpack.

-For example, here’s what I bring on every backpacking trip, regardless of duration or distance.
+For example, here’s what I’d recommend bringing on every backpacking trip, regardless of duration or distance.

 - Always: waterproof map, compass, watch, and pre-planned itinerary (leave copy with a responsible adult in case of emergency)